-Ōtākaro is a limited liability company incorporated in New Zealand under the Companies Act 1993 and is a Schedule 4A entity of the Public Finance Act 1989. Ōtākaro has been established with limited life expectancy.
+Ōtākaro is a limited liability company incorporated in New Zealand under the Companies Act 1993 and is a Schedule 4A entity of the Public Finance Act 1989. Ōtākaro was established with limited life expectancy.

 The purpose of Ōtākaro is to add value to Anchor Projects and Crown land in a manner that balances a desire to achieve good commercial outcomes against the Crown's regeneration objectives, and support the Crown's exit over time on favourable terms.
+The Company will also undertake any role, and take any action, to assist the government with any projects, as agreed between the Company and the Shareholding Ministers from time to time.